kongware/scriptum/README.md

 Unstable (v0.5.0)

+I currently work on a rudimentary kind system:

+▓▓░░░░░░░░ done.

 ## Goals

 In order to reconcile the functional paradigm with Javascript the following main aspects need to be addressed: